stephbuon/congressional-data-scraper/README.md

 - Text
 - Date

-CDS will export records before going to the next results page.
+CDS will export records from an entire page of results before going to the next.

 ## Usage